mhnpd/amir_project/README.md

 ## How to Run this APP: (Amir :) )

+This code is written JavaScript and use React Native to build Android or iOS app as required.
+It can be compiled in any platfrom.
+  - Required:
+        - Node JS
+        - Expo
+        - npm
+        - yarn

 1. Install NODE JS in you device.

 - [This link](https://nodejs.org/en/) should be used to download Node JS.
 Depending on the OS it can be installed.